11 Behaviors That Reveal Someone Is Secretly Overwhelmed

 1. Changes in Communication Patterns

-2. Decline in Performance and Organization
+2. Decline in Performance and Productivity

-3. Physical and Behavioral Tells
+3. Physical and Behavioral Cues

-4. Emotional Inconsistency and Avoidance
+4. Emotional Withdrawal and Social Avoidance

 Comments